Home

 Coin Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA.

 One of the most famous Coronet Quarter Eagles is the 1848 "CAL." specimen.
 This coin was minted from a special shipment of gold sent from California to the east coast just months following the fabulous gold strike.
 The letters “CAL.” were counter stamped on the reverse above the eagle by Mint officials to show that they were coined out of gold originating from the California gold fields.
 Only 1389 of these quarter eagles were produced.
-One of the finest known examples of the CAL. quarter eagle was sold for $322,000 in August 2006.
+One of the finest known examples of the CAL. quarter eagle, graded MS-68 by NGC, was sold for $345,000 in January 2008.
 As one might suspect, many forgeries of this historically significant rarity are around.

 Even scarcer than the 1848 CAL. is the 1841.
 Believed to be issued only in Proof condition (there is some controversy here), the exact mintage is unknown, but it is most certainly a microscopic quantity, perhaps no more than 20.
 Collectors have affectionately labeled this highly elusive rarity the “Little Princess”.
-It has been many years since a “Little Princess” example has publicly traded hands.
+Seldom does a “Little Princess” example publicly traded hands.

 Not all of the key date Coronet Quarter eagles are out of sight, however.
 Anything from either the Charlotte or Dahlonega mints will always excite serious collectors, and are well worth their cost.
 Also, some of the lowest mintages recorded in the 68 year run of the Coronet Quarter Eagles are with the 1864, 1865, and 1875 editions.
 Surprisingly, this trio has been stagnant the last 15 years or so, defying their stellar growth patterns of previous decades.
 Perhaps they are overdue for some powerful upward adjustments.